Santhoshnov/Openai-chatgpt-imagegenerator/README.md

 1. get unique api key.

-2. set api key in environment variable
+2. set your unique api key in the environment variable

 Variable name: OPENAI_API_KEY ,
 Variable value: your unique api key

 3. Now you'll be able to create your own AI 😎